Octant Notes

 Octant is a musical ensemble for which I have designed and orchestrated robotic and experimental musical instruments to accompany performances of song-based compositions.
-The project was initiated in 1997 as a response to the prevailing digital culture in the Northwest region of the US, where I resided from 1992 to 2000.
+The project was initiated in 1997 as a response to the prevailing computer music culture in the Northwest region of the US, where I resided from 1992 to 2000.
+Watching people stare at their laptops as a performance was boring and no one was doing anything interesting at shows or on recordings with new instrumentation.
 Drawing inspiration from artists like Einstürzende Neubauten and the Italian Futurists, I aspired to create kinetic percussion machines that would serve as the centerpiece of my musical compositions and performances.
 While incorporating elements of psychedelia, electronica, krautrock, new wave, lo-fi, and post-punk, I wanted to push against the expectations of what a song composition and performance could be.
 To this end, I utilized avant-garde techniques such as drones, noise, dissonance, lo-fidelity, and atonality as devices within the music to augment or negate the meaning within the melodies and lyrics of the songs.

 Initially, my idea of having a robotic percussionist was egged on as a teasing dare from a bandmate from another project, while all the drummers we knew were scarce and over-committed.
 The challenge of developing and performing with an acoustic drum machine was a solution to a technical problem and a worthwhile aesthetic experiment.
 Embracing its creative potential and limitations, I wanted to see if we could tour, record, and do all the same things that conventional bands do.
 In the process, I became proficient at programming music, designing electronic circuits, and developing musical objects.
 I am still exploring robotics and experimental instruments’ role in art.